Layer Management

 Runtime Loading Process

-/var/user/directory - Layer Content Loading: All bound layers are extracted sequentially to the
+/var/user/directory - Layer Content Loading: All bound layers are decompressed in sequence to the

-/optdirectory - File Access Rules:
+/optdirectory. - File Access Rules:

 When a function is bound to multiple layers: